 Bed Bath & Beyond, the store where once upon a time every teenager bought their first set of extra-long dorm sheets, has been in the news a lot lately.
-Stores are shutting down, lawsuits are swirling, and memes are stocking.
-A breakdown of the turmoil, in brief:
+Stores are shutting down, lawsuits are swirling, memes are stocking, and bankruptcy looms.
+Below, a breakdown of the turmoil:

 First and foremost: Is the iconic Bed Bath & Beyond on Sixth Avenue shutting down?

-It’s not clear yet but probably not.
-The retailer announced last week that it was closing 150 stores and laying off 20 percent of its corporate and supply-chain workforce in an effort to turn around its finances.
-Reuters reports that around 50 to 60 of its stores will close by February in the “first wave,” and CNBC reports those closures will target “lower producing” stores, but we don’t have much detail beyond that.
+It’s safe — for now.
+However, the company is reportedly in talks to declare bankruptcy, so anything could happen.
+A new round of 87 closures was announced on January 30, including three locations in New York City (though none in Manhattan).
+Our condolences go out to followers of the stores at 459 Gateway Drive, 850 Third Avenue in Brooklyn, and 72-15 25th Avenue in Queens.
+These closures come following the company’s September announcement that it would be shutting down 150 stores (including 2795 Richmond Avenue in Staten Island) and laying off 20 percent of its corporate and supply-chain workforce in an effort to turn around its finances.
+Reuters reported at the time that 50 to 60 of its stores would close by February in the “first wave,” and CNBC noted that those closures would target “lower producing” stores.
 According to Patch, the Chelsea location re-signed a ten-year lease in 2020, but, as it noted, “it wouldn’t be the first time a New York City business shuttered shortly after resigning a lease.”

 And why is this happening?

-It hasn’t been a great decade for the company, but the last couple of years have been particularly acute: After first-quarter sales decreased by 25 percent year over year in 2022, the company fired its CEO, Mark Tritton, who had helmed Bed Bath & Beyond since 2019.
-The closures and layoffs are estimated to save $250 million in the current fiscal year.
+It hasn’t been a great decade for the company, but the past couple of years have been particularly bad: After first-quarter sales decreased by 25 percent year over year in 2022, the company fired its CEO, Mark Tritton, who had helmed Bed Bath & Beyond since 2019.
+The closures and layoffs will save an estimated $250 million in the current fiscal year.

 What’s going on with the stock scandal?